titus-pinta-archive/ictp/README.md

   --log-interval N      how many batches to wait before logging training status

+  --stoch               use stochastic gradient computation

   --save-name SAVE_NAME
-File name to save current resault.If None it will use the name of the optimise. (default: None)r
+File name to save current resault.If None it will use the name of the optimiser. (default: None)